Joint Plant Committee: Evolution of JPC

 In May 2003, the Office of DCI&S, engaged primarily in data collection work for the small and medium scale sector, was closed down.
-This led to the entrustment of the responsibility of collection and reporting of data on all segments in the small and medium scale sectors to JPC (which was focusing on main producer till then) vide MoS Notification No. 13(13)30/2001-DI.
+This led to the entrustment of the responsibility of collection and reporting of data on all segments in the small and medium scale sectors to JPC (which was focusing on the main producer till then) vide MoS Notification No. 13(13)30/2001-DI.